 DPL06 Introduction to Vedic Astrology

 9 Class Meetings

-The purpose of this course is to provide a brief introduction to Vedic astrology, the traditional astrology of India.
-We will discuss some basic historical and astronomical concepts; touch on karmic theory and other aspects of Vedic philosophy; learn about the different branches of Vedic astrology; explore the value to be gained in using this system; compare and contrast Western and Vedic astrology; discuss the grahas (planets), rashis (signs), bhavas (houses), adhipatis (house rulers) and yogas (planetary combinations), drishti (aspects), nakshatras, varga (divisional) charts, gochara (transits) and the Vimshottari dasha system.
-We will learn how to erect the North and South Indian charts and will examine several case studies.
-By the end of our eight-week session, you will be speaking a new language, seeing horoscopes in a new light, and prognosticating your socks off!
+The purpose of this course is to provide a brief introduction to Vedic Astrology, also called Jyotish, Indian Astrology and Hindu Astrology.
+We will discuss Vedic Philosophy, karmic theory, and sister sciences as foundational concepts relevant to the deeper understanding of Jyotish.
+We will compare and contrast Western and Vedic astrology as we discuss the grahas (planets), rashis (signs), bhavas (houses), adhipatis (house rulers) and yogas (planetary combinations), drishti (aspects), nakshatras, varga (divisional) charts, gochara (transits) and the Vimshottari dasha system.
+By the end of our nine-week session, you will be speaking a new language, seeing horoscopes in a new light, and prognosticating your socks off!

 Class Meeting 4: The Bhavas (Houses) and Adhipatis (House Lords)

-Class Meeting 8: Making Predictions with the Vimshottari Dasha System and Gochara (Transits)
+Class Meeting 8: Nakshatras & the Vimshottari Dasha System